uplua/uplua.github.io/_posts/2019-07-21-Seventh-week-report.markdown

 ```
 $ gcloud pubsub subscriptions pull --auto-ack $PUBSUB_SUBSCRIPTION --limit=1
 ```
-This will produce the following output:
+This will generate the following output log:

 ```
 ┌────────────┬─────────────────┬─────────────────────────────────────┐